 Ginger tea can increase overall body temperature for a short period of time.

 You should make sure that your jars are clean to maintain the freshness of the jam.
-Sterilize your jars by washing them (and their lids) thoroughly in hot soapy water.
+Sterilise your jars by washing them (and their lids) thoroughly in hot soapy water.
 Rinse them well.
-Heat oven to 100°C. Place the jars and their lids on a baking sheet and put them in the oven for 20'.
+Heat the oven to 100°C. Place the jars and their lids on an oven shelf and put them in the oven for 20'.
 Using a funnel, ladle the jam into the hot jars, filling to just below the rim.
 It is important that the jam is still hot when filling the jars.
 Cover with a lid.
 Immediately flip the jar upside down.
 Leave to cool completely.
 When cool it creates a suction that pulls the lid down.
 When you open the lid, you can hear a pop.
-The jam can be stored for up to 1 year (it will be long gone before that!) in a cool dry place.
+The jam can be stored for up to 1 year in a cool dry place.
 Refrigerate after opening.

 - Use ripe and underripe pears.
 You can use Bartlett, Bosc, Comice, or D'Anjou pears.
 Underripe fruit have more pectin than ripe fruit.
 Most of the pectin is in the peels and pith and thus we wrap them in muslim cloth.